trev155/config/README.md

 # config
-a place where I put configs and other useful tidbits
+a place where I put configs and other useful tidbits.